marczz/mzlinux_pages/security/password-managers.md

     deprecated for the following _pykeepass_  but still active in november 2018.
 -   [pykeepass](https://github.com/pschmitt/pykeepass)
     is a library to read and write entries to a KeePass database (supports KDBX3 and KDBX4).
+It is in the Debian package _python3-pykeepass_.
-    _active in november 2018_.
+    _active in Mars 2021_.
 -   [Python KeepassX](https://github.com/jamesls/python-keepassx)
     allow read access to Keepass v3 databases.
 The goal is to provide a CLI access to KeepassX; Seemed to have stopped in 2015.
 -   <a name="kppy">[kppy](https://github.com/raymontag/kppy)
-    a python 3 module to read/write Keepass1.x database, maintained in 2018,
+    a python 3 module to read/write Keepass1.x database, no longer developed since 2018.
-    but the author, Karsten-Kai König _raymontag_, who authored also
+    The author, Karsten-Kai König _raymontag_, authored also
-    {{< iref "#keepassc" "keepass" >}} now focus on keepass access from rust.
+    {{< iref "#keepassc" "keepassc" >}}.

 ## Keepass database conversion